kubernetes/enhancements/keps/sig-cli/0031-kustomize-integration.md

 ### Implementation Details/Notes/Constraints

-In contrast to `kubectl apply`, which was developed directly in kubernetes/kubernetes and had minimal usage or real world experience prior, Kustomize was built as a outside of kubernetes/kubernetes in the kubernetes-sigs/kustomize repo.
+In contrast to `kubectl apply`, which was developed directly in kubernetes/kubernetes and had minimal usage or real world experience prior, kustomize was built as an outside of kubernetes/kubernetes in the kubernetes-sigs/kustomize repo.
 After `kubectl apply` was published, many issues were uncovered in it that should have been discovered earlier.
-Implementing Kustomize independently allowed more time for gathering feedback and identifying issues.
+Implementing kustomize independently allowed more time for gathering feedback and identifying issues.

 Kustomize library code will be moved from its current repository (location) to the cli-runtime repository used by kubectl.
-This will be started after cli-runtime has been fully moved out of staging.

 ### Risks and Mitigations